Collapsing Stars by Shamser Sinha

 July 2019 – January 2020

-This week I’m being work on an exciting new project with Norwich-based theatre-maker Natalie Songer.
+This week I’m beginning work on an exciting new project with Norwich-based theatre-maker Natalie Songer.
 Satellites is a piece of self-performed, autobiographical storytelling created by Natalie.
 Here’s how she describes this amazing, true family story: “It’s a bittersweet, intimate epic in which two brothers, my great-uncles, are separated by war.
 One flourishes in one of humanity’s biggest successes, the space programme, whilst the other is lost in one of humanity’s biggest failures, the concentration camp system.
 Eighty years later, I try to reunite them.”
-We will be sharing the work at Colchester Arts Centre and The Garage Norwich in due course….
+We will be sharing the work at Colchester Arts Centre on Tuesday 10th December and before that at The Garage Norwich on Friday 4th October.

 English Civil War – two new plays